Overweight and obesity carry many health risks.

 Your exercise habits combined with dietary changes can make a huge difference in your weight loss.

-Ideally, your workout should include cardio such as a long run, jog-walking, treadmill/elliptical machine, or similar, and strength training.
+Ideally, your workout should include cardio and strength training.

 Don’t worry, you don’t need a home gym to do this but you will need to get a little out of your comfort zone.

-Although if you have a gym membership or home gym there are perks to using an elliptical machine or a treadmill to get your cardio when the weather is poor.
+Although if you have an elliptical machine or a treadmill you can get your cardio when the weather is poor.

 Strength training specifically is vital for building muscle mass which helps us to burn more calories throughout the day.